daviddaltonm/github-actions-training/README.md

 # GitHub Actions Fundamentals

+-modifying for a pull request
-modifying with [skip ci]
+-modifying with [skip ci]
-testing action auto run
+-testing action auto run

 Repo for the `GitHub Actions Fundamentals` training.